shwnchpl/shwnchpl.github.io/_posts/2017-01-01-fancy-hanoi.md

 ]
 ```

-And there you have it— this is all we need!
+And there you have it—this is all we need!
 Let's take the whole thing for a spin.

 ```
 > Fancy[1]